thesadru/genshinstats/README.md

 # genshinstats
-This project is meant to be a wrapper for the [hoyolab.com](https://www.hoyolab.com/genshin/) gameRecord api.
+This project is meant to be a wrapper for the Genshin Impact's [hoyolab.com](https://www.hoyolab.com/genshin/) api.
-I have attempted to reverse engineer their API to find out the important tokens and cookies and then to what urls they are sent.
+The api endpoints used in this project are not publicly known but are free to use for 3rd part tools, so I have decided to get these a bit more publicity by making a wrapper for them.

+Additionally

 You can pip install with [PyPI](https://pypi.org/project/genshinstats/)

 # how to use